Introduction to Online Convex Optimization: Zero-sum Games and Equilibria

 We can now generalize the notion of equilibrium to mixed strategies.
 Given a row strategy $\x$, it is dominated by $\tilde{\x}$ with respect to a column strategy $\y$ if and only if

 We say that $\x$ is dominant with respect to $\y$ if and only if it is not dominated by any other mixed strategy.
-A pair $(\x,\y)$ is an equilibrium for game $A$ if and only if both $\x$ and $\y$ are dominant with respect to each other (can you find the equilibrium for the example we started with?).
+A pair $(\x,\y)$ is an equilibrium for game $A$ if and only if both $\x$ and $\y$ are dominant with respect to each other.
+It is a good exercise for the reader at this point to find an equilibrium for the rock-paper-scissors game.

 At this point, some natural questions arise: Is there always an equilibrium in a given zero-sum game?
-Is it unique?
 Can it be computed efficiently?
 Are there natural repeated-game-playing strategies that reach it?

-It turns out that the answer to all questions above is affirmative.
+As we shall see, the answer to all questions above is affirmative.
 Let us rephrase these questions in a different way.
-Consider the optimal row strategy, i.e., a mixed strategy $\x$, such that $\textbf{E}[\text{loss}]$ is minimized, no matter what the column player does.
+Consider the optimal row strategy, i.e., a mixed strategy $\x$, such that the expected loss is minimized, no matter what the column player does.
 The optimal strategy for the row player would be:

 Notice that we use the notation $\x^\star \in$ rather than $\x^\star = $, since in general the set of strategies attaining the minimal loss over worst-case column strategies can contain more than a single strategy.
 Similarly, the optimal strategy for the column player would be: